utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-flows-interface.md

 updated: 2023-08-15
 ---

-Postman flows has an easy-to-use interface to create your applications.
+Postman Flows has an easy-to-use interface to create your applications.
 This guide is a high-level overview of the Postman Flows interface.

 <img src="https://assets.postman.com/postman-labs-docs/getting-started/flows-ui.png" alt="Flows user interface" fetchpriority="low" loading="lazy" />